WHO IS RAINCOAST DOG RESCUE SOCIETY?

 We at RainCoast Dog Rescue Society rescue and rehabilitate unwanted, neglected, stray, misplaced, abused dogs and cats of all breeds, sizes, and ages across Canada.
 We advocate for the humane treatment of animals along with the education and awareness needed to help provide that.
 We believe in strong community partnerships and relations with the belief of working together as one does make a difference.

 Advocacy and Education

-One of our main goals is to help educate and raise awareness about animal welfare, and we do this through various outlets such as live online and social media discussions, podcasts, school education events, yearly UVIC class discussions, books, and events with our local pet store partners such as Bosley’s.
-We share health facts to support owners in knowing what is best for their dog’s health, body, mind and spirit.
-We also post important facts, videos, training tips, breed neutral awareness to help educate and have repeals for BSL (Breed specific Legislation).
+One of our main goals is to help educate and raise awareness throughout all communities in Canada when it comes to caring about responsible animal ownership, animal rights and animal welfare, and ethical and force free training.
+We do this through various outlets such as live online and social media discussions, podcasts, school education events, yearly UVIC class discussions, books, accessing remote and indigenous communities, and events with our local pet stores and other businesses or organizations that are proud supporters.
+We share health facts to support owners in knowing what is best for their dog’s health, body, mind, and spirit.

 HOW DOES RAINCOAST DOG RESCUE SOCIETY RESCUE THEIR DOGS?